lexicalunit/multi-wrap-guide/README.md

 ## Notice

 Activating this package disables the default Atom `wrap-guide` package automatically.
+To go back to using the default wrap guide you'll need to deactive/uninstall `multi-wrap-guide` and then manually re-enable the `wrap-guide` package.